 A mizer model can be set up with only a small amount of information because it uses allometric scaling relations and size-based feeding rules to choose sensible defaults for unknown parameters.

-Setting up a new multi-species mizer model is a two-step process, similar to what may be familiar from Ecopath with Ecosym: First one calibrates the model to describe a steady state that is in agreement with current observations (as in Ecopath), then one chooses the additional parameters that determine the dynamics away from the steady state (as in Ecosym).
+Setting up a new multi-species mizer model is a two-step process, similar to what may be familiar from Ecopath with Ecosim: First one calibrates the model to describe a steady state that is in agreement with current observations (as in Ecopath), then one chooses the additional parameters that determine the dynamics away from the steady state (as in Ecosim).
 This model can then be used to investigate future effects of changes in fishing policy or of environmental stressors.

 It is interesting to think of the marine ecosystem as a transport system that moves biomass from the size of primary producers (mostly unicellular plankton) up to the sizes of fish that humans like to consume.
 Each fish that grows up from egg size to maturity by eating smaller individuals is like a car on this biomass highway.
 The yield of our fisheries depend on this traffic flowing smoothly and without traffic jams.